 GROWSAFE is the brand of the New Zealand Agrichemical Education Trust, a not-for-profit organisation promoting the safe, responsible and effective use of agrichemicals.

 The Zespri Crop Protection Standard is a more specific crop protection guide outlining what sprays can be used at what times.
 Under the Zespri Crop Protection Standard, if growers do not adhere to the rules outlined, their fruit may not be exported.

 Click here to view the Zespri Crop Protection Standard Grower Manual on Canopy.

 The kiwifruit spraying season begins from early August.
 Growers and their spray contractors are responsible for keeping sprays on the orchard and not allowing them to drift on to neighbouring properties.
-The kiwifruit industry won’t accept bad spraying practices and we encourage members of the public to lodge any spray complaints by calling the NZKGI hotline on 0800 232 505 or the Bay of Plenty Regional Council on 0800 884 883.
+The kiwifruit industry won’t accept bad spraying practices and we encourage members of the public to lodge any spray complaints by calling the NZKGI hotline on 0800 232 505.
 Complaints will be investigated and may result in an infringement fine or prosecution.